-In 1967, Gary Karr started what has become the International Society of Bassists, and this year’s 2017 ISB Convention in Ithaca, New York marked its 50th anniversary with a very special performance by its founder.
+In 1967, Gary Karr started what has become the International Society of Bassists, and the 2017 ISB Convention in Ithaca, New York marked its 50th anniversary with a very special performance by its founder.

-Gary wrote to us several months ago to let us know what a joy it was to perform a concert on the Karr model we built for David Murray in 2013, and he hoped we would have one with us in Ithaca for him to perform on.
+Gary wrote to us several months before the convention to let us know what a joy it was to perform a concert on the Karr model we built for David Murray in 2013, and he hoped we would have one with us in Ithaca for him to perform on!

 We were honored to be asked, and we set out to build a very special, 50th Anniversary bass that Gary could use exclusively for 2017 ISB concerts throughout the week.

 Build Notes: When you set out to build a special Karr model for the use of Gary Karr himself, you dip into your reserve stock of woods!

 Highly flamed Ash from Germany was used for the fully carved back and sides, not only for its dramatic aesthetics but for the warmth and depth it lends to the low end, letting everyone know this is a bass that can sing solo or anchor an orchestral section with grace and ease.